hackreduce/storm-hackathon/source/finagle/index.markdown

 Use the thrift compiler of your choice to get the bindings for the language you are using (Java, Scala, Ruby, etc.)

-* Scrooge: compiles to scala-idiomatic classes
+* [Thrift](http://thrift.apache.org/) the original thrift compiler.
+Supports all common languages.
-*
+* [Scrooge](https://github.com/twitter/scrooge): compiles to scala-idiomatic classes

 ## Use it